Folk Arts Program

 Folk arts are creative practices rooted in tradition and a sense of group identity.
 Because folk arts are created by and for a particular group of people, they reflect the unique history, values, interests, and aesthetics of that group.

-As the only full-time Folk Arts program on the Niagara Frontier, our work:
+As the only full-time Folk Arts Program in the Greater Buffalo-Niagara Region, our work:

 - Recognizes the artistic contributions of the region's many diverse peoples